j16r/coinbase-rs/README.md

 # Coinbase Client for Rust

-This is the a Rust client for interacting with the Coinbase (not Pro) API.
+This is a Rust client for interacting with the Coinbase API.
 It works with version 2019-04-03 (v2) of the API.
+This is not compatible with the Coinbase Pro API.

 ## Features